andrew/ultimate-awesome/README.md

 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
 - [awesome-parallel-blockchain](https://github.com/hsyodyssey/awesome-parallel-blockchain) - Research Collection about Parallel, Concurrent, and High-Performance Blockchain/Blockchain VMs.
 - [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.
+- [awesome-hyperspectral-deep-learning](https://github.com/IRCAD/awesome-hyperspectral-deep-learning) - A curated list of papers and ressources linked to Deep Learning analysis of Hyperspectral Images.
 - [publicsectornl](https://github.com/j535d165/publicsectornl) - Open Source in the public sector in the Netherlands.
 - [awesome-kubernetes](https://github.com/jk8s/awesome-kubernetes) - Awesome list of Kubernetes resources, optimized for folks learning from Indonesia.
 - [awesome-micropython-lib](https://github.com/joeky888/awesome-micropython-lib) - Awesome MicroPython libs.